-Measurements of transmission loss at 200 Hz were made near Block Island in summer 2009 to support the modeling effort at the location shown in Figure 8.
+Measurements of transmission loss at 200 Hz were made near Block Island in summer 2009 to support the modeling effort at the location shown in Figure 10.
+The measurements were made primarily to support the PhD dissertation of Steven Crocker working on project unrelated to the SAMP effort.
+These measurements were taken in an area with sediments deposited by glacial lake bed.
 During the field test, an acoustic array of receive hydrophones and vector sensors were deployed from a small boat which remained stationary throughout the experiment.
 A J-15 sound source was deployed from another boat which moved away from the receiver ship.
+The location of the receive hydrophone array is labeled UP001 in Figure 10.
+A boat towing the J-15 transducer transmitting the 200 Hz tone traveled from the location labeled UP002 to UP001 and then to UP003.
 This provided us with a measurement of TL as a function of range assuming that the environmental conditions remained stationary.
 The depth of the source was 14 m and the receivers were at 9m and 21 m.
-These TL values correspond to the frequency of 200 Hz.
-Figure 9 shows the results of TL modeling using MMPE.
-The variation of

-TL as a function of range and depth is shown in this figure.
+Figure 11 shows the results of TL modeling using MMPE.
+The variation of TL as a function of range and depth is shown in this figure.
 The two white straight lines in these figures represent the water-sediment interface and sediment-basement interface.